Chaitalykundu/Web-Development/03-JavaScript/01-Basic/BOM-and-DOM/DOM/00-Introduction.md

 &nbsp;

+DOM is a JS representation of HTML page.

 When a web page is loaded, the browser creates a Document Object Model of the page.

 The HTML DOM model is constructed as a tree of Objects: